gittimos/title-matching-cloud-function/README.md

 Cloud function to find the best matching job title from a list of job titles for a title.

 ## Open API schema
-The schema allow easy setup of an action in a CustomGPT.
+The [OpenAPI schema](https://spec.openapis.org/oas/v3.1.0) allow easy setup of an action in a CustomGPT.